-Cookies — tiny files placed on your Mac by websites you visit — can be very useful.
-They’re used to ‘remember’ usernames or the contents and a shopping trolley at websites you visit.
-When you next visit the site, it reads the cookie from your Mac and uses the data in it to populate the username field in the login window or the basket on an online shopping site.
+Cookies — tiny files placed on your Mac by websites you visit — can be very helpful.
+They ‘remember’ usernames or the contents and a shopping trolley at websites you visit.
+When you next visit the site, it reads the cookie from your Mac and refers to the data in it to fill in the username field in the login window or the basket on an online shopping site.
 However, cookies can also be used for less innocent purposes, including tracking you around the web.
 Here, we’ll show you how to remove tracking cookies.

 What are tracking cookies?